 First of all, Google didn't acquire Usenet groups -- no one owns Usenet groups, any more than anyone owns the web.
 Instead, Deja had archives of posts made in those groups.
 Google acquired those and then began crawling Usenet to add to the archives.
 As Usenet information had never been part of the web index, there was nothing to "pull."

 So if a blog index is created, it's not a given that blog content would be pulled.
 Indeed, Google has not pulled directory or news listings from the web index even though both types of content can be found via their own tabs.

 And will a blog tab really be coming?
 Eventually, sure.
 But it's not something in any immediate plans, Google says.

 I've written and spoken before that in the search engine coal mine, there are two types of canaries that spot danger: research professionals and webmasters/webmarketers.
 Both groups intimately study search engine results and notice changes before ordinary data miners -- the average web searcher.

-So when webmasters start reporting GDS, their concerns have to be seriously considered.
+So when webmasters start reporting GDS, their concerns have to be seriously considered -- and especially during a large epidemic as currently has happened.
 Some of those suffering from GDS do indeed represent changes at Google that may be bad or imperfect for searchers.
 Even Google knows this.
 "Is Google perfect?
 Of course not," wrote GoogleGuy, in one of the many recent threads emerging out of the latest Google Dance.

 But despite Google's imperfections, GDS reports do not necessarily mean the sky is falling for Google itself.
 How to know for certain if it is?
 Abandonment by searchers is also a sure sign, though that's a long-term trend.